NonGMOTrash/teralite/README.md

 ### Beta 2.13

+- added animations for held items (the sword no longer looks poopoo)
+- changed slash hitboxes to better match the animation
-- fixed ysort issues with spikes
+- fixed depth sorting issues with spikes (after like 5 months lolol)
+- fixed options not being saved or defaulting to weird things

 ### Beta 2.12 (4/1/2021)